bencole12345/JavAssembler/README.md

 ```
 $ ./gradlew buildFatJar
 ```
-This requires that you have `javac` installed.
-Equivalently, you can use `npm run compileJavAssembler`.
+This requires that you have a Java compiler installed.
 The resulting Jar file will be located at `build/libs/JavAssembler-fat-1.0.jar`.

 ## How to Run JavAssembler
 The format for running JavAssembler is